davidjamesstone/supermodels.js/README.md

 # supermodels.js

-  Turn plain old javascript objects into observable, traversable and validatable supermodels
+  Turn plain old javascript objects into observable, traversable, validatable and composable supermodels.

+  They can be used for all sorts of purposes including the `M` and `C` in an MVC paradigm or for defining your Business Objects (Customer, Address, Order ect.).

+  For use in Node.js, the browser (5Kb gzipped) or any other JavaScript environment.

 ## API